djhaskin987/degasolv/docs/command-reference.rst

   Usage: degasolv <options> resolve-locations <resolve-locations-options>

-  Options are shown below, with their default values and
+  Options are shown below.
+Default values are marked as <DEFAULT> and
     descriptions.
 Options marked with `**` may be used more than once.

-    -a, --enable-alternatives   Consider all alternatives
+    -a, --enable-alternatives                    Consider all alternatives (default)
     -A, --disable-alternatives                   Consider only first alternatives
-    -e, --search-strat STRAT    May be 'breadth-first' or 'depth-first'.
+    -e, --search-strat STRAT      breadth-first  May be 'breadth-first' or 'depth-first'.
-    -f, --conflict-strat STRAT  May be 'exclusive', 'inclusive' or 'prioritized'.
+    -f, --conflict-strat STRAT    exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
     -p, --present-package PKG                    Hard present package. ** -r, --requirement REQ                        Resolve req. **
-    -R, --repository INDEX      Search INDEX for packages. ** -s, --resolve-strat STRAT   May be 'fast' or 'thorough'.
+    -R, --repository INDEX                       Search INDEX for packages. ** -s, --resolve-strat STRAT     thorough       May be 'fast' or 'thorough'.
-    -S, --index-strat STRAT     May be 'priority' or 'global'.
+    -S, --index-strat STRAT       priority       May be 'priority' or 'global'.
-    -t, --package-system SYS    May be 'degasolv' or 'apt'.
+    -t, --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
+    -V, --version-comparison CMP  maven          May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
     -h, --help                                   Print this help page

   The following options are required for subcommand `resolve-locations`: